Posts

 Why Am I So Afraid to Change Careers?

 Let me introduce Tina.
 She’s been in her career for over 15 years.
 She’s held a high-level executive job with responsibilities, people management, and yes, a steady income.
-By all accounts, it’s a “good job,” but Tina can’t shake the feeling that something’s missing.
-A spark, a sense of purpose… something that makes her feel truly alive.
+By all accounts, it’s a “good job,” but Tina can’t shake off the feeling that something’s missing.
+A spark, a sense of purpose… something that makes her feel valuable and… alive.

 Does this story feel familiar?
 Maybe it’s the long hours, a lack of excitement, or the sense of “I’ve been there, done that, and where is it taking me?”
 Maybe you’re even wondering what it would be like to do something totally different, something that feels like you.
 Yet, the thought of change is just so scary – better to stay put…